 Learn how to play Ain’t No Sunshine on one acoustic guitar!

-Starting off as a B side off his first single it didn’t take DJ’s long to flip it over and start playing it day and night.
+Starting its life as a B-side in 1971 to his first single Harlem, it didn’t take DJ’s long to flip it over and start playing it day and night.

 Since then Bill has had a string of hits and many other singers have covered ‘Ain’t No Sunshine’, so much so it has become a modern standard.